 Virginia Woolf, Genius and Ink: Virginia Woolf on How to Read

 Genius and Ink: Virginia Woolf on How to Read is a newly packaged collection of some of the most beautiful prose Virginia Woolf (1882 – 1941) has written on the creative, radical, and rebellious act of reading.
-Reading requires an existential courage that characterizes Virginia Woolf.
+Reading requires existential courage that characterizes Virginia Woolf.

 "A learned man is a sedentary, concentrated, solitary enthusiast, who searches through books to discover some particular grain of truth upon which he has set his heart.
 If the passion for reading conquers him, his gains dwindle and vanish between his fingers."

-The learned man is often the professor in academia and his posture trickles down to his students.
+The learned man is often the professor in academia, and his posture trickles down to his students.

-Reading to learn is for the purpose of paralyzing knowledge.
+Reading to learn is to paralyze knowledge.

 We will never know how vulnerable he is because he knows.
 He knows because he reads.
 He reads because he’s scared.